 An SSL/TLS certificate is what enables websites and applications to establish secure connections.
 With SSL/TLS, a client - such as a browser - can verify the authenticity and integrity of the server it is connecting with, and use encryption to exchange information.

-Since Cloudflare’s global network is at the core of several products and services that Cloudflare offers, what this implies in terms of SSL/TLS is that, instead of only one certificate, there can actually be two certificates involved in a single request: an edge certificate and an origin certificate.
+Since is at the core of several products and services that Cloudflare offers, what this implies in terms of SSL/TLS is that, instead of only one certificate, there can actually be two certificates involved in a single request: an edge certificate and an origin certificate.

-Origin certificates guarantee the security and authentication on the other side of the network, between Cloudflare and the origin server of your website or application.
-Origin cetificates are managed on your origin server.
+guarantee the security and authentication on the other side of the network, between Cloudflare and the origin server of your website or application.
+Origin certificates are managed on your origin server.

 One common aspect of every SSL/TLS certificate is that they must have a fixed expiration date.
 If a certificate is expired, clients - such as your visitor’s browser - will consider that a secure connection cannot be established, resulting in warnings or errors.

 A is a trusted third party that generates and gives out SSL/TLS certificates.
 The CA digitally signs the certificates with their own private key, allowing client devices - such as your visitor’s browser - to verify that the certificate is trustworthy.

 SSL/TLS certificates vary in terms of the level to which a CA has validated them.
 As explained in the article about , SSL/TLS certificates can be DV (Domain Validated), OV (Organization Validated) or EV (Extended Validation).

 When visitors request content from your website or application, Cloudflare first attempts to .
 If this attempt fails, Cloudflare sends a request back to your origin web server to get the content.
 This request between Cloudflare and your origin web server is called origin pull.